 The Head of the Senate Davi Alcolumbre went even further: "We showed investors that Brazil will become a State capable of controlling public finances again, of generating jobs and reducing the State's bureaucracy.
 This week, we came to present in New York the Brazil that we are building."
 It is a clear sign that Brazil has indeed been destroyed and that it has to be re-presented to a group of Brazilian investors, and some foreigners, in an attempt of dubious and even scandalous “re-construction” on a rainy day in New York City.

-Edition: Defend Democracy in Brazil Committee
+Edited by: Defend Democracy in Brazil Committee